 Nothing says ‘summer’ like ripe peaches, and these trees are also one of the easier fruits to grow in your own garden.
-To begin with you only need one tree, which is a bonus for small gardens where the usual need for a second tree as a pollinator make fruit growing more difficult.
+To begin with you only need one tree, which is a bonus for small gardens where the usual need for a second tree as a pollinator make growing your own fruits more difficult.
 Secondly, the beautiful pink blossoms in spring make a peach tree as lovely as any flowering tree, so you get beauty as well as tasty fruit, all from just one tree.
-If you are growing peaches to eat out of hand, then a slip-stone variety, like the Belle of Georgia Peach Tree is the right choice, because nothing goes to waste, since the sweet delicious flesh comes off the stone so easily.
+If you are growing peaches to eat out of hand, then a slip-stone variety, like the Belle of Georgia Peach Tree is the right choice.
+With this variety, nothing goes to waste, since the sweet delicious flesh comes off the stone so easily.
 When you bite into that sweet, aromatic flesh, you will wonder why you waited this long to grow your own peaches – nothing compares to tree-ripened fruit.

 The Belle of Georgia Peach Tree is a classic variety of white-fleshed peach, renowned for its sweetness and its soft, white and delicious flesh.
 It is too fragile after picking to handle being shipped to market, so you won’t find this variety at the store, just in your garden, where you will come to love its unique flavor and texture.
 This is an heirloom variety, dating back to the 19th century.
 It was introduced in the 1870’s by Lewis A. Rumph, who lived in the peach-growing area of Macon, Georgia.
 He named the tree after a Mrs. Belle Hall, a neighbor from Macon.